Gibbard's theorem

 A corollary of this theorem is the Gibbard–Satterthwaite theorem about voting rules.
 The key difference between the two theorems is that Gibbard–Satterthwaite applies only to ranked voting.
 Because of its broader scope, Gibbard's theorem makes no claim about whether voters need to reverse their ranking of candidates, only that their optimal ballots depend on the other voters' ballots.
 (Note: The terminology for this varies.
 Gibbard states that 'an individual "manipulates" the voting scheme if, by misrepresenting his preferences, he secures an outcome he prefers to the "honest" outcome', while Brams and Fishburn call every ballot with an honest ordering "sincere.")

 Gibbard's theorem is more general, and considers processes of collective decision that may not be ordinal: for example, voting systems where voters assign grades to or otherwise rate candidates (cardinal voting).
 Gibbard's theorem can be proven using Arrow's impossibility theorem.

 Gibbard's theorem is itself generalized by Gibbard's 1978 theorem and Hylland's theorem, which extend these results to non-deterministic processes, i.e. where the outcome may not only depend on the agents' actions but may also involve an element of chance.

-Gibbard's theorem assumes the collective decision results in exactly one winner and does not apply to multi-winner voting.
-A similar result for multi-winner voting is the Duggan–Schwartz theorem.